Exploring the 7 Planes of Existence

 However, reaching this level doesn’t get you in a room with Jesus, so to speak, as this plane is divided into multiple levels based on vibrational energy levels.
 This is arguably the final plane that any non-God being can reach short of becoming one with God at an energy level.

 6th Plane (Plane of Law)

 As we begin to explore the final planes of existence, we struggle to put these concepts into words.
-It’s almost impossible to fully understand what they planes actually are.
+It’s almost impossible to fully understand what planes actually are.
 The 6th plane is where the laws of the universe function.
 If this universe was a computer, this plane would be the code that runs through it.